-Bayou Bend, the estate of Ima Hogg, which now contains the Bayou Bend Collection of the Museum of Fine Arts, Houston, is located at 1 Westcott Street in the Homewoods section of River Oaks in Houston.
-The fourteen-acre estate slopes to the north from Lazy Lane, the street from which the grounds were entered during Miss Hogg’s residence, down to a broad oxbow curve of Buffalo Bayou.
+Bayou Bend, the former estate of Ima Hogg, which now contains Bayou Bend Collection and Gardens of the Museum of Fine Arts, Houston, welcomes guests at 6003 Memorial Drive in Houston.
+The fourteen-acre property extends north from Lazy Lane Boulevard; the street from which one entered the grounds during Miss Hogg’s residence, sloping down to a broad oxbow curve of Buffalo Bayou.
 The two-story, twenty-four-room house and an adjacent two-story garage and service building were designed and built between 1926 and 1928 for Ima Hogg and her two unmarried brothers, William C. Hogg and Michael (Mike) Hogg, the developers of River Oaks.
 John F. Staub was the architect, Birdsall P. Briscoe the associate architect, and Christian J. Miller the general contractor.
 The house cost about $217,000 to build.
 It is of tile block construction, finished externally with pink stucco, with a raised-seam copper roof.
 The house is tripartite in composition, with a central block and flanking wings.
 A double-height tetrastyle Tuscan portico is centered on the north elevation of the house, on an axis with a terraced lawn that steps down toward the Diana Garden and the bayou.
 The house is modeled stylistically on early-nineteenth-century English precedents, though many of its details were inspired by eighteenth and early-nineteenth-century houses of the American South.
 The result is an eclectic amalgam that Ima Hogg called “Latin Colonial” and considered especially appropriate to Houston.
-Houston landscape architect Ruth London designed the East Garden, and the north terrace and Diana Garden were the work of the firm of Fleming and Sheppard, also Houston landscape architects.
+She created formal gardens that reflect the Country Place Era in American landscape design, garden formats that were outgrowths of the classical architecture of the house, formal garden “rooms” extending from the house, and classical muses as themes.
+In collaboration with Ima Hogg, Houston landscape architect Ruth London designed the East Garden, and the north terrace and Diana Garden were the work of the firm of Fleming and Sheppard, also Houston landscape architects.

-After the marriage of Mike Hogg in 1929 and the death of Will Hogg in 1930, Ima Hogg occupied the house alone until 1965.
-Beginning in 1920 with the purchase of an eighteenth-century American Queen Anne armchair, she gradually acquired an extensive collection and filled the house with seventeenth, eighteenth, and early-nineteenth-century American furniture, paintings, and artifacts.
-In 1956 she offered the estate and its contents to the Museum of Fine Arts, which accepted the gift in 1958.
-Conversion of the house into a museum began in the mid-1960s, though the principal rooms in the center of the house retain the character they had during Miss Hogg’s residence.
-The Museum of Fine Arts opened the collection to the public on March 5, 1966.
+After the marriage of Mike Hogg in 1929 and the death of Will Hogg in 1930, Ima Hogg occupied the house until 1965.
+Beginning in 1920 with the purchase of a mid-eighteenth-century American armchair, she gradually acquired an extensive collection and filled the house with seventeenth, eighteenth, and nineteenth-century American furniture and paintings, and related objects.
+In 1956 she offered the estate and its contents to the Museum of Fine Arts, Houston, which accepted the gift in 1958.
+John Staub returned to Bayou Bend to assist Ima Hogg in reconfiguring the rooms to better display the collection.
+Additionally, in order to avoid disrupting her River Oaks neighbors to the south, Ima Hogg built a pedestrian suspension bridge over the bayou to provide visitor access on the west side of the property.
+By 1965 Bayou Bend’s conversion into a museum was largely complete, though the principal rooms in the center of the house retain the character they had during Ima Hogg’s residence.
+The Museum of Fine Arts, Houston, opened the collection to the public on March 5, 1966.
 David B. Warren was the first curator of the collection.